nickbrandt/GitLab/doc/user/gitlab_com/index.md

 header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After)
 indicates when the client should retry.

-Rate limits applied by HAProxy (instead of CloudFlare or the GitLab application) have `RateLimit-Reset` and `RateLimit-ResetTime` headers.
+Rate limits applied by HAProxy (instead of Cloudflare or the GitLab application) have `RateLimit-Reset` and `RateLimit-ResetTime` headers.